 Taxpayers file the tax returns electronically and this must be accomplished within six months from the end of the accounting year.
 Late filing is subject to penalties.

-is imposed on the sale of goods and services and it applies to most companies. the standard rate is 25% and some types of services are exempt, although providers in these categories cannot deduct VAT on the purchases they make.
+The value-added tax is imposed on the sale of goods and services and it applies to most companies.
+The standard rate is 25% and some types of services are exempt, although providers in these categories cannot deduct VAT on the purchases they make.
 Examples of exempted services include education, insurance, financial activities, the transport of individuals.

 Companies are required to register for VAT purposes with the Danish Customs and Tax Administration (SKAT).
 A legal entity is required to register if the profits exceed 50,000 DKK.
 Non-resident companies are required to register at all times.

 VAT returns and VAT payments are made once a month for those companies with an annual turnover of over 50 million DKK and only on a quarterly basis of this turnover is between 5 million and 50 million DKK.
 Companies with a turnover below 5 million DKK must only file and pay the VAT twice a year.
 One of our specialists in company registration in Denmark can give you more information about these different VAT filing and payment requirements, including those for newly registered businesses.